Septimal minor third

 In the meantone era the interval made its appearance as the alternative minor third in remote keys, under the name augmented second.
 Tunings of the meantone fifth in the neighborhood of quarter-comma meantone will give three septimal minor thirds among the twelve minor thirds of the tuning; since the wolf fifth appears with an ordinary minor third, this entails there are three septimal minor triads, eight ordinary minor triads and one triad containing the wolf fifth arising from an ordinary minor third followed by a septimal major third.

 Composer Ben Johnston uses a small "7" as an accidental to indicate a note is lowered 49 cents, or an upside down seven ("ㄥ") to indicate a note is raised 49 cents.

 The position of this note also appears on the scale of the Moodswinger.
 Yuri Landman indicated the harmonic positions of his instrument in a color dotted series.
-The septimal minor third position is cyan blue as well as the other knotted positions of the seventh harmonic (5/7, 4/7, 3/7, 2/7 and 1/7 of the string length of the open string).
+The septimal minor third position is cyan blue as well as the other knotted positions of the seventh harmonic (5/7, (Note: Note that the ratios expressed in terms of string ratios are inverted with regards to frequency ratios: Read "5/7" as the 7/5 frequency ratio, "4/7" as the 7/4 frequency ratio (7th harmonic), etc.) 4/7, 3/7, 2/7 and 1/7 of the string length of the open string).

 In equal temperament and non-Western scales

-Twelve-tone equal temperament (12-TET), as commonly used in Western music, does not provide a good approximation for this interval, and quarter tones (24-TET) do not match it well either.
-19-TET, 22-TET, 31-TET, 41-TET, and 72-TET each offer successively better matches (measured in cents difference) to this interval.
+Twelve-tone equal temperament (12 TET), as commonly used in Western music, does not provide a good approximation for this interval, and quarter tones (24 TET) do not match it well either.
+19 TET, 22 TET, 31 TET, 41 TET, and 72 TET each offer successively better matches (measured in cents difference) to this interval.

-Several non-Western and just intonation tunings, such as the 43-tone scale developed by Harry Partch, do feature the (exact) septimal minor third.
+Several non-Western and just intonation tunings, such as the 43 tone scale developed by Harry Partch, do feature the (exact) septimal minor third.

 Listening

-Because of its position in the harmonic series, the sixth harmonic (frequency ratio 6:1) being a perfect fifth and two octaves above the root, the septimal minor third implies a difference tone a perfect fifth below the lower note in the interval.
+Because of its position in the harmonic series, the sixth harmonic (frequency ratio 6/1) being a perfect fifth and two octaves above the root, the septimal minor third implies a difference tone a perfect fifth below the lower note in the interval.
 Depending on the timbre of the pitches, humans sometimes perceive this root pitch even if it is not played.
 The phenomenon of hearing this root pitch is evident in the following sound file, which uses a pure sine wave.
 For comparison, the root pitch is played after the interval has been played.